Author: The Doorways Staff

 How many guests should you anticipate?

 - We have 150+ people residing here at The Doorways, some of which may have special dietary restrictions.
-We do not ask groups to provide different meals for them.
+We do not ask groups to provide special meals for them, although you are welcome to!

 - Please serve each of the guests.
 Do not let them serve themselves.